ambirlanga/552-ML-ImageRecognition/README.md

 Make sure the 'notebook' and 'data' folders are located in the same repository while execting the Jupyter Notebook; this is needed for the notebook to access the dataset.

+The notebook was originaly executed on Kaggle, but for easier replication the path for training and test (train_dir and test_dir paths) has been rewriten for local use (First 2 lines of the first section, without counting imports).

 ---
 ## Instalation of required libraries